 If you are writing for children, the possibility of topics and styles with which to write are endless.
-However there are 3 elements every children’s story should have.
+However, all stories for children, no matter how different they may be, have these 3 common important elements.

 Don’t you just hate it when you pick up a novel, get a hundred pages into it and think, ‘Wow, when is this story going to start getting good?
 Then you have to sit there and argue with yourself about how maybe you just need to give the author a few more chapters to really get into it, and how you have already invested several hours reading so you feel obligated to finish the book, and how you spent 7.99 to buy it and it would be a waste of money if you did not finish it – so you continue reading.